Written by

 Last month, we talked about cleaning up your email lists of inactive email subscribers.

-But, before deleting or removing inactive subscribers from email lists, successful charities try to win back inactive subscribers by sending them a re-engagement email first.
+We also explained why cleaning up your email lists is a great way to ensure you’re only sending emails to those who want to receive them.
+But, before deleting or removing inactive subscribers from email lists, successful charities should try to win back inactive subscribers by sending them a re-engagement email first.

 Re-engagement emails are…